Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Comparison of Different Structures with the Same Effective Number of Neighbors

 \section{Comparison of Different Structures with the Same Effective Number of Neighbors}

-Our central finding is that the specific heat of magnetic systems is primarily determined by the effective number of neighbors $z$, rather than the specific lattice structure or interaction pattern.
-In Section \ref{nei}, we analyzed the impact of varying the number of neighbors $ z $ on the specific heat, while keeping $ J_\delta = J_1 $.
+Our central finding is that the specific heat of magnetic systems is primarily determined by the effective number of neighbors $z$, defined by Eq. (\ref{Rdefinicion}) rather than the specific lattice structure or interaction pattern.
+The parameter $z$ quantifies the relative strength of thermal and quantum fluctuations.
+Physically, $z$ represents the effective number of neighbors that meaningfully contribute to the exchange field experienced by each spin, accounting for both geometric coordination and relative interaction strengths.
+In Section \ref{nei}, we analyzed the impact of varying $ z $ on the specific heat, while keeping $ J_\delta = J_1 $.
 Here, we extend this analysis by investigating how changes in $ J_\delta $ affect the specific heat, while maintaining the effective number of neighbors $ z $ constant [see Eq. (\ref{Rdefinicion})].
-The parameter $z$ quantifies the relative strength of spatial and quantum fluctuations.
-Physically, $z$ represents the effective number of neighbors that meaningfully contribute to the exchange field experienced by each spin, accounting for both geometric coordination and relative interaction strengths.

-To illustrate this principle, we use a diamond lattice with interactions $J_1=-1$ and varying $J_2$ as a guide.
-This allows us to explore cases where $z$ varies between $4$ (just nearest neighbors) and $16$ (nearest and next-nearest neighbors).
-In Figure \ref{figure:ChangeJs}(a), we show how the specific heat changes with $J_2$, with $z$ values ranging from $4$ to $16$.
-The specific heat curves closely follow the results shown in Figure \ref{cst}, with even the $z = 8$ and $z = 12$ cases being nearly degenerate.
+To illustrate this principle, we use diamond and FCC lattices.
+These two systems allow us to explore cases where $ z $ varies between 4 (just nearest neighbors) and 16 (nearest and next-nearest neighbors) for the diamond lattice, and between 8 and 18 for the FCC lattice.
+In Fig. \ref{figure:ChangeJs}(a) and (b), we show how the specific heat changes with $ J_2 $, for both lattices and for $z$ values ranging from 4 to 18.
+The insets in each panel display $z$ as a function of $J_2$ for the respective lattice.
+For the diamond lattice with $ 0 \geq J_2 \geq J_1 $ ($ |J_2| < |J_1| $), the specific heat curves closely follow the results shown in Fig. \ref{cst}.
+For the FCC lattice with $ |J_2| > |J_1| $, the specific heat appears almost independent of $ J_2 $.
+This behavior may be attributed to the FCC lattice’s non-bipartite nature, which could involve higher-order effective interactions that equilibrate fluctuations from first and second neighbors.

-In the middle panel (b) and bottom panel (c) of Figure \ref{figure:ChangeJs}, we compare these diamond and non-uniform BCC and FCC results against lattices with uniform couplings (SC(6), BCC(8), FCC(12), FCC(18)).
-The specific heat curves for diamond and uniform coupling lattices with the same $z$ are strikingly similar.
-Also the diamond lattice with $J_2 = -0.155$ ($z = 8$) matches the BCC lattice with $J_2 = -8.0$ ($z = 8$), and the diamond lattice with $J_2 = -0.333$ ($z = 12$) matches the FCC lattice with $J_2 = -4.0$ ($z = 12$) .
-Despite the drastic changes in interaction magnitudes, the specific heat curves align closely, underscoring the dominance of $z$ over detailed interaction strengths.
-Even for the FCC lattice with $J_2=-4$, where curves do not overlap, the comparison remains good.
+A detailed comparison between diamond, simple cubic (SC), body-centered cubic (BCC), FCC, and layered honeycomb (LHc) lattices is shown in Figure \ref{figure:ChangeJsGreaterJ1}.
+In this figure, we present results for $ z $ values between 6 and 16 with $ |J_2| \leq |J_1| $.
+The agreement of the specific heat for different lattices with varying $ J_2 $ but the same $ z $ is excellent.
+We also show with orange lines the specific heat for non-frustrated antiferromagnetic cases with $ z = 6 $ and $ z = 8 $, showing a clear convergence toward the ferromagnetic results as $ z $ increases.